mrm-mapp/viya4-solutions-automation/doc/deploy-automated.md

 Follow the steps below to prepare your repository, configure GitHub Environment secrets, and trigger the deployment workflow for a streamlined SAS solution deployment experience in Azure.

 0. First, fork this repository—see [fork this repo](/doc/fork.md) for instructions.
 Once forked, go to your GitHub repository.
+If you wish to make any changes to the artifacts that are used, make sure you edit the retrieve-package workflow file to point to your forked repo instead of the parent. `repo="<forked_repo>/viya4-solutions-automation"`

 1. Ensure your environment variables are set via a GitHub environment.
 GitHub Environments allow you to define deployment targets and are named configurations used for deployments.